top of page

 The Power of Holistic Reflection: Lessons, Gratitude, and Release

 Releasing what no longer serves you helps you live your life in alignment, not friction.
 This does not mean that you no longer have to work for what you want or that life will be smooth sailing, but you will feel a certain kind of peace and sense of purpose from releasing unnecessary baggage.
-Reflect on each dimension of your experience – spiritual, emotional, mental, professional, and social.
+Reflect on each dimension of you experience – spiritual, emotional, mental, professional, and social.
 What have you been holding on to that you need to let go of?

 How to Set Goals That Feel Aligned — Not Forced